In the guide

 All tags must include the animal's individual ID number.
 A freeze branded 'L' is required to be applied to the hind quarters of cattle exported for slaughter.

-Pigs must have an ear tag or tattoo with a 'UK-GB' prefix, the animal's herd mark and its individual ID number - for example, UK-GB XY6789 1234.
+Pigs moving to the EU or NI must be identified with an ear tag or tattoo with a 'UK-GB' prefix, followed by the herd mark of the departure holding and a unique individual identification number - for example, UK-GB XY6789 1234.

 Back to top

 To export horses (except registered horses*) into the EU from GB, horse owners must have a Government-issued supplementary travel ID from the Animal and Plant Health Agency (APHA), as well as holding a valid passport.
 The supplementary travel ID, horse passport and export health certificate must remain with the animal during transport.

 [*Registered domestic horses are those registered with a recognised breed society or companies like the British Horse Database at Weatherbys.
 'Registered domestic Equidae' does not simply mean those with horse passports.]